What to Stream this Week: The Rolling Stones, John le Carré, 'Living for the Dead' and Harry Bosch - The National Herald

 NEW MOVIES TO STREAM

 — John le Carré, whose birth name was David Cornwell, died in 2020.
 But before his death, the author of “The Spy Who Came in From the Cold” and “Tinker Tailor Soldier Spy” sat down with documentarian Errol Morris for a series of probing interviews.
 The result, “The Pigeon Tunnel,” is one of the non-fiction highlights of the movie year.
-In the film, which stream Friday, Oct.
-20 on Apple TV+, Cornwell discusses his career as a spy, his books and historical truth in a fittingly murky, noir-tinged documentary about one of the 20th century’s greatest writers.
+In the film, which streams Friday on Apple TV+, Cornwell discusses his career as a spy, his books and historical truth in a fittingly murky, noir-tinged documentary about one of the 20th century’s greatest writers. ( Read AP’s review.)

 — DreamWorks Animation’s “Ruby Gillman, Teenage Kraken” is about a 15-year-old with a secret.
 Ruby (voiced by Lana Condor) and her family are sea creatures who are passing as humans on land.
 Ruby is, in fact, not just an aquatic mammal, but one of the mightiest of all, a Kraken.
 Director Kirk DeMicco’s film, which begins streaming Friday on Peacock following a theatrical run this summer, is a coming-of-age tale with monsters, mermaids and overprotective moms (Toni Collette).
 In his review, AP’s Mark Kennedy praised it as “a tale of generational sisterhood with the message to not hide your difference.”